mtdvlpr/portfolio-vitepress/docs/src/nl/portfolio.md

 ---
-title: Mijn portfolio
+title: Portfolio
-description: Mijn projecten.
+description: A collection of school, work, and personal projects Manoah has worked on over the years.
 ---

-# Mijn portfolio
+# Portfolio

-Ik heb aan verschillende projecten gewerkt, van schoolprojecten tot persoonlijke projecten.
-Voor een meer gedetailleerd overzicht van mijn werk, kun je mijn [GitHub profiel](https://github.com/mtdvlpr) of mijn [LinkedIn profiel](https://www.linkedin.com/in/manoaht/) bekijken.
+Manoah has worked on a variety of projects, from school and work projects to personal projects.
+For a more detailed overview of his work and experience, you can check out his [GitHub profile](https://github.com/mtdvlpr), his [LinkedIn profile](https://www.linkedin.com/in/manoaht/) or his [resume](https://rxresu.me/manoah/resume).

 ## School projecten

-Ik heb tijdens mijn schooltijd aan diverse projecten gewerkt.
+Manoah has worked on a variety of projects during his time at school.

 ### Hogeschool van Amsterdam (HvA)

-Tijdens mijn Web Design & Development minor bij de HvA had ik verschillende opdrachten die betrekking hadden op het maken van web apps.
+During his minor Web Design & Development at the HvA, he had several assignments which involved creating web apps.
 Hier zijn er enkelen:

 - [Web App from Scratch](/projects/hva/wafs)
 - [CSS to the Rescue](/projects/hva/css-to-the-rescue)